 The last few years have seen a drastic change in the environment.
 Everyday new advances are being made in science that on one hand are providing us new technology while on the other hand are forming new ways to pollute the environment.
-Air Pollution is a problem affecting the whole world, and with each passing day it continues to go up.
-Even though this is the time of changing weather, it is not the variations in temperature that are causing health issues.
+Air Pollution is a problem affecting the whole world, and with each passing day, it continues to go up.
+Even though this is the time of changing the weather, it is not the variations in temperature that are causing health issues.
 This year India is facing a new problem of overlying smog, with the air outside turned into a chamber of toxic gases.
 Stepping out for fresh air and exercise?

 You might want to rethink.
 It is the cause of all the sneezes and irritation anyone is facing these days.

 It’s just not the ambient air quality of the cities but even the air indoors is no longer safe to breathe in.
 Developing countries face the highest levels of pollution due to highest exposures to upcoming industries and manufacturing sector.
 Air pollutants are inhaled all the time, in an attempt to breathe in this toxic gas chamber.
 They cause various diseases and illnesses.

 Air is made up of many kinds of gases, water droplets and dust particles in a specific proportion.
 Any mismatch in this proportion reduce the quality of the air or in other words, the air surrounding us gets polluted.
 Air pollution can affect anyone, any age, any region.
 Few of the most noticeable symptoms are as follows-

 - Irritation– This mainly occurs due to the particulate matter being lodged in the eyes/nose/throat.
 The patient may subsequently have :

 - Coughing and Wheezing– This is more prominent is patients with continuous exposure to polluted air.

 - Shortness of breath– This generally happens with patients having a co-morbidity like asthma or congestive lung diseases.
 And exposure to the polluted air has just aggravated the underlying disease.